nishanthsudhaharan29/Azure-Data-Engineering-Pipeline-and-Reporting-E-Commerce-Data/README.md

 2. **Data Ingestion with ADF**
    - Create Linked Services and Integration Runtimes in Azure Data Factory
+   - Add sensitive information and secrets in key valut and link to ADF
    - Build pipelines in ADF to copy data from the SQL Server to the Bronze layer in ADLS
 ![image](images/5.png)
 ![image](images/6.png)